ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "Julius says the eggs from the Icelandic Chicken are organic, and that the egg yolk has the color of a mandarin (a fruit similar to an orange)."
       },
       "s_1rh0l": {
-        "meaning": "In addition, the flavor is much stronger and fuller than traditional eggs."
+        "meaning": "The flavor is also much stronger and fuller than that of a conventional egg."
       },
       "s_p6vbd": {
         "meaning": "When the Icelandic Chicken is at it's maximum egg-laying capacity, it lays one egg a day."